cs-uob/COMS10012/exercises/posix/src/act3/stat.md

 ## On the command line

 To check the results of your program, the `stat` command line program (`/bin/stat`, in fact yet another soft link to busybox) calls stat and prints the output to the terminal.
-You can see with `stat --help` that it offers lots of custom format.
+You can see with `stat --help` that it offers lots of custom formats.

 Note that the `stat` command line tool calls the `lstat` system call by default, e.g. it does not follow soft links. `stat -L` gets you the link-following version.